marionettejs/marionette-integrations/casperjs/README.md

-# Cypress + MarionetteJS
+# CasperJS + MarionetteJS

-This is a [Cypress](https://www.cypress.io/) test example for Browserify + MarionetteJS skeleton.
+This is a [CasperJS](http://casperjs.org/) test example for Browserify + MarionetteJS skeleton.

 ## Getting started